 If it is available to you, this approach will make your automation less fragile.
 The identifiers will stay the same across operating system versions and are not impacted by screen resolution or other visual settings.

 Unfortunately, not all Microsoft Windows applications can be inspected, and your results might vary depending on the framework used to develop the application.
 Also, suppose you are accessing the system remotely using Citrix or a similar protocol.
 In that case, this option will not be available to you, and you will have to go with image-based automation.

 Another available option is to create locators using OCR (Optical Character Recognition).
 Using this approach, you can find elements on the screen by their textual content.
 For example, you could find the "Send" button by telling the robot to click wherever on the screen the "Send" text appears.

 This approach is similar to the image template-based one and shares some of the same weaknesses:

 - You have to make sure that the text appears only once on the screen, so choose your targets wisely.

-- Test that the OCR engine is able to find and correctly recognize the text: it might be "defeated" by system settings like opacity, shadows, low contrast, etc.
+- Test that the OCR engine can find and correctly recognize the text: it might be "defeated" by system settings like opacity, shadows, low contrast, etc.

-In general, OCR locators are quite fragile, and should be used as a last resort.
-The main use case for OCR capabilities in Desktop automation is reading text information from specified regions of the screen.
+In general, OCR locators are quite fragile and should be used as a last resort.
+The primary use case for OCR capabilities in desktop automation is reading text information from specified screen regions.